Are you looking to target other businesses, but you’re not sure whether to use Facebook ads or LinkedIn ads?

 3. This article is based on my own experience working with businesses running similar campaigns on BOTH Facebook and LinkedIn.

-By the way, if you’d like to learn more about the best lead generation strategy that works on both LinkedIn and Facebook, then check out the video below…
+By the way, if you’d like to learn more about the best lead generation strategy that works on both LinkedIn and Facebook, then watch this free video I’ve recorded here.

 What this means: How effectively you can find your ideal clients